tawebbcn/bcn-webdev-checklists/jury-day.md

 # Speed Dating Format
 - every student sits with each jury individually
-- groups 5 enter the room at a time and rotate all tables
+- groups of 5 enter the room at a time and rotate all tables
 - gather next group in advance
 - max 2 minutes to show project, remaining lead by juror
 - at least 2 minutes of time for jury questions